CAMeL-Lab/camel_morph/README.md

 ## Official Camel Morph DB Releases

-* camel_morph_msa_v1.0.db [file](./official_releases/lrec-coling2024_release/databases/camel-morph-msa/camel_morph_msa_v1.0.db) (LREC-COLING 2024 release).
-  To cite this release use Khairallah et al. (2024).[^1]
+- [camel_morph_msa_v1.2.3.db](./official_releases/Official_release/databases/camel-morph-msa/camel_morph_msa_v1.2.3.db): ALMOR database for use with Camel Tools.
+- [camel_morph_msa_download_v1.2.3.db.json](./official_releases/Official_release/databases/camel-morph-msa/camel_morph_msa_download_v1.2.3.db.json): the same database exported as structured JSON.

+See the [current official release guide](./official_releases/Official_release/README.md) for installation, building, Google Sheets download access, parallel worker configuration, and JSON export instructions.

 ## Repositories of Published Efforts
-The work has been reported on in three papers (see below), but is continuously updtaed.
+The work has been reported on in three papers (see below), but is continuously updated.

 ### Camel Morph MSA LREC-COLING 2024

-For instructions related to inspecting, making use of, replicating the results obtained for the LREC-COLING  2024 Camel Morph MSA full database paper,[^1] and the data, see the [official_releases/lrec-coling2024_release/](./official_releases/lrec-coling2024_release/) folder.
+For instructions related to inspecting, making use of, and replicating the LREC-COLING 2024 Camel Morph MSA paper results,[^1] see the [archived LREC-COLING 2024 release](./official_releases/Archive_release/lrec-coling2024_release/).

 ### Camel Morph Nominals EACL 2024

-For instructions related to inspecting, making use of, replicating the results obtained for the EACL 2024 Camel Morph Nominals paper,[^2] and the data, see the [official_releases/eacl2024_release/](./official_releases/eacl2024_release/) folder.
+For instructions related to inspecting, making use of, and replicating the EACL 2024 Camel Morph Nominals paper results,[^2] see the [archived EACL 2024 release](./official_releases/Archive_release/eacl2024_release/).

 ### Camel Morph Verbs SIGMORPHON 2022

-For instructions related to inspecting, making use of, replicating the results obtained for the SIGMORPHON 2022 Camel Morph paper,[^3] and the data, see the [official_releases/sigmorphon2022_release/](./official_releases/sigmorphon2022_release/) folder.
+For instructions related to inspecting, making use of, and replicating the SIGMORPHON 2022 Camel Morph paper results,[^3] see the [archived SIGMORPHON 2022 release](./official_releases/Archive_release/sigmorphon2022_release/).

 ## Data